Figures dancing on a vase. Two figures are white, the other six are painted black. Amber background.

 Tall vase with white body, painting with three figures--a soldier on the left, Hermes in the middle, and a woman on the right.

-White-ground lekythos with Hermes and Charon, 450–440 BC, attributed to the Thanatos Painter.
+White-ground lekythos with Hermes and Charon, 450-440 BC, attributed to the Thanatos Painter.
 Terracotta.
-State Collections of Antiquities and Glyptothek Munich
+State Collections of Antiquities and Glyptothek Munich.

 This oil jar shows Hermes, wearing his winged cap, guiding a young woman to the underworld.
-Holding her arm, he leads her toward the ferryman Charon (already in his boat) who will convey her across the River Styx to the House of Hades.
+Holding her arm, he leads her towards the ferryman Charon (already in his boat) who will convey her across the River Styx to the House of Hades.

-At the end of the day, the spirits were then asked to return to the underworld.
-Families would shout, “Out the door spirits!
+At the end of the day, the spirits were then asked to return to the underworld, families would shout, “Out the door spirits!
 Anthesteria is over!” thus ending the topsy-turvy festival and restoring the world’s normal order.